Sexual Harassment Attorney in New York

 - Inappropriately making physical contact with another person

-- Asking a coworker about their sexual orientation/history, etc.
+- Asking a coworker about their sexual orientation or history

 - Making comments about someone’s gender identity or sexual orientation

-Though this is only a snippet of the types of behaviors that may occur.
-As a matter of fact, the law considers almost anything that makes the work environment uncomfortable or impacts an employee’s ability to work as sexual harassment.
+This list is only a sample of behaviors that may occur.
+The law often considers any conduct that creates an uncomfortable environment or affects an employee’s ability to work as sexual harassment.

-Employers and employees alike should recognize that sexual harassment can also occur indirectly through a pervasive culture of inappropriate jokes or behavior.
-It is crucial to address these situations with the same seriousness as direct incidents, and foster an environment where such behavior is discouraged at all levels and any inadvertent issues are immediately and appropriately managed.
+Employers and employees should recognize that sexual harassment can also stem from a workplace culture filled with inappropriate jokes or behavior.
+Address these situations seriously, and encourage an environment where everyone discourages harassment and resolves issues promptly.

 On Your Side, Every Step of the Way